- Learning Centre

 Acting as Counsel – Federal Legislation

-Under section 800(2), a defendant may appear personally or by counsel or agent, which may be a student.
-Section 802.1 permits a student-at-law to act on behalf of a defendant who may be liable, on summary conviction, to imprisonment for a term of more than six months.
+Under section 800(2) of the Criminal Code, a defendant may appear personally or by counsel or agent, which may be a student-at-law.
+Section 802.1 of the Code permits a student-at-law to act on behalf of a defendant who may be liable, on summary conviction, to imprisonment for a term of more than six months.
 A defendant “may not appear or examine or cross-examine witnesses by agent if he or she is liable, on summary conviction, to imprisonment for a term of more than six months, unless the defendant is a corporation or the agent is authorized to do so under a program approved by the lieutenant governor in council of the province.”

-An Alberta Order in Council has approved CPLED for this purpose and an Alberta articling student is considered an authorized agent “to provide legal services on behalf of the defendant.”
+An Alberta Order in Council has approved CPLED for this purpose and an Alberta student-at-law is considered an authorized agent “to provide legal services on behalf of the defendant.”

 Students-at-law are not permitted to act in the Federal Court or Federal Court of Appeal.

-Under section 11 of the Federal Courts Act, “every person who is a barrister or an advocate in a province” and “every person who is an attorney or solicitor in a superior court of a province” may practice as such in the Federal Court of Appeal or the Federal Court.
+Under section 11 of the Federal Courts Act, “every person who is a barrister or an advocate in a province” and “every person who is an attorney or solicitor in a superior court of a province” may practise as such in the Federal Court of Appeal or the Federal Court.
 The Act does not recognize a student-at-law as a barrister, advocate, attorney or solicitor.
-As well, the Federal Courts Rules do not permit students to perform prescribed functions, but refer instead to “solicitors”.
+As well, the Federal Courts Rules do not permit students-at-law to perform prescribed functions but refer instead to “solicitors”.

-The Tax Court of Canada Act, permits representation by “counsel”.
+The Tax Court of Canada Act permits representation by “counsel”.
 That must be a person who “may practise as a barrister, advocate, attorney or solicitor in any of the provinces” and “is an officer of the Court.”
-There is no exception or express permission allowing students to represent a party in the in a General Procedure before Tax Court of Canada.
-However, the Informal Procedure under s.18 of the Act and Rule 5 of the Tax Court of Canada Rules (Informal Procedure), the Tax Court of Canada Rules of Procedure Respecting the Excise Tax Act (Informal Procedure) allow representation by “counsel or an agent”.
-Case law authority appears to the proposition that students can appear in Informal Procedure matters.
-Students and principals should be certain about which part of the Act applies to their individual circumstances.
+There is no exception or express permission allowing students-at-law to represent a party in a General Procedure before the Tax Court of Canada.
+However, the Informal Procedure under section 18.14 of the Act allows for representation by “counsel or agent”.
+Rule 5 of the Tax Court of Canada Rules (Informal Procedure) and the Tax Court of Canada Rules of Procedure Respecting the Excise Tax Act (Informal Procedure) allow for service of documents on the appellant’s “counsel or agent”.
+Case law authority appears to support the proposition that students-at-law can appear in Informal Procedure matters.
+Students-at-law and principals should be certain about which part of the Act applies to their individual circumstances.

 A student-at-law cannot represent a party or conduct business on behalf of a party in the Supreme Court of Canada.